 A new camera system could be used on the "iPhone 15" to enable more optical zoom.
 The iPhone could have a much longer zoom by utilizing a folding camera system within the device to put more space between the lens and the sensor.
 It isn't clear if this would replace Apple's existing Telephoto lens or add a fourth lens with this capability.

 While the iPhone 13 Pro can zoom to 3x, a 77mm equivalent, that isn't too distant a zoom.
-The 77mm focal length is great for portraits or getting closer to a relatively close subject, but it still isn't quite enough for wildlife photography or sporting events.
+The 77mm focal length is great for portraits or getting closer to a relatively close subject, but it still isn't enough for wildlife photography or sporting events.
 Those situations require much longer lenses to capture the subject.

 Apple 5G Modem